chrisbreiding/zunder/README.md

 * build your assets for production with minification and cache-busting
 * deploy your app to github pages

+Zunder tries to be agnostic about the way you organize your app.
+This is made possible by Browserify and by the flexibility of Stylus globbing.
+The only required directory/file structure is fairly minimal and is described under the Manual Setup section below.

 ## Installation & Use

 Install Zunder and other necessary dependencies: